IHGCU/CapstoneProject/README.md

 5. TestCases - a folder that contains DICOM images for 5 test cases
 6. model.h5 - a file with the saved model parameters NOTE: THIS FILE WAS TOO LARGE TO UPLOAD!
 The DRUJClassification.ipynb notebook will not run without it.
 I have uploaded it to my Google drive.
 If anyone is interested in running the classifier, please email me at laurieinmukono@gmail.com.
 I will share the file with you.
 7. model.json - a file with the saved model characteristics
 8. DRUJClassifier.py - A Python script for running the classifier.
 This file requires the test cases and the model characteristics and model weights to run.
+There are also images of typical type I, II, and III fractures that are needed.
+They are in the Classifier folder.
+This file implements some elements of the GUI.
+9. Classifier - a folder that contains images of typical type I, II, and III fractures